A view of the Panama City skyline looking down a palm tree lined road

 Application

-The application for Fall 2025 is now open.
+The application for Fall 2026 will open on August 1, 2025.
 You must indicate your interest in this program on your UT Austin application.
 You will then receive a supplementary application in your MyStatus portal.
-The deadline to apply to UT Austin is December 1, 2024 and the supplemental application for Take the World by the Horns must be received by December 11, 2024.
+The deadline to apply to UT Austin is December 1, 2025 and the supplemental application for Take the World by the Horns must be received by December 10, 2025.

 Energy and the Environment